-If you want a retro look that is still current for today, 1970's jewelry could be a perfect choice.
+If you want a retro look that fits well with your modern style, 1970s jewelry could be a perfect choice for you.
 Many of the jewelry trends that were popular in the 1970s have been reimagined today, and you can surpass these trends by wearing the real deal.

-- Layers were also popular, and it was common to see women wearing several chain necklaces on top of one another.
+Layers were also popular, and it was common to see women wearing several chain necklaces on top of one another.
 Often these pieces were layered on top of turtlenecks or deep-v' necklines to provide an interesting glint to an outfit.

-- Ethnic-inspired jewelry was everywhere in the 1970s.
+Ethnic-inspired jewelry was everywhere in the 1970s.
 With the rise of cultural movements like Black Power, there was a shift towards reflecting one's cultural identity through traditional motifs.
-Designed to go with hippie or bohemian fashions, these pieces brought a global look to the jewelry scene.
+Designed to go with mainstream bohemian fashions, these pieces brought a global look to the jewelry scene.

 Today's fashion takes several elements from 1970s jewelry and incorporates them in a compelling way.
-Current jewelry looks include trends like using natural materials, wearing layers of necklaces, and getting inspiration from other cultures.
+Current jewelry looks inspired by the 1970s include trends like using natural materials, wearing layers of necklaces, and getting ideas from other cultures.
 Don't be afraid to mix up your look; you absolutely can wear 1970s vintage or vintage-inspired pieces and not stand out for looking dated.

 Here are a few tips for translating these trends: